mthl/guix-artwork/website/posts/profiles-in-practice.md

     shells, each of them running different profiles.

--   Isolation: Programs from one profile will not use programs from the other, and they user can even install different versions of the same programs to the two profiles without conflict.
+-   Isolation: Programs from one profile will not use programs from the other, and the user can even install different versions of the same programs to the two profiles without conflict.

 -   Deduplication: Profiles share dependencies that happens to be the exact same.